YuliaOv22/DD_2024_private/hw4/README.md

 The pipeline generates the following output files:

-- FastQC: Quality control reports in HTML and ZIP formats.
+- FastQC: Quality control reports in `.html` and `.zip` formats.
-- SPAdes: Assembled scaffolds and contigs in FASTA format.
+- SPAdes: Assembled scaffolds and contigs in `.fasta` format.
-- QUAST: Quality assessment report in various types format.
+- QUAST: Quality assessment report in `.txt` format (can be customized).
-- Prokka: Genome annotation in various types format.
+- Prokka: Genome annotation in `.gff` format (can be customized).
-- Abricate: Annotation analysis reports in TAB format (can be customized).
+- Abricate: Annotation analysis reports in `.tab` format (can be customized).

 ## Troubleshooting